DevOpsPlatform/Intro/DockerAndKubernetes.md

-**We are conducting online sessions( 45 hrs) on Docker,Kubernetes,terraform and Jenkins pipeline script.
+**We are conducting online sessions(45 hrs) on Docker, Kubernetes, Terraform and Jenkins pipeline script.
 Please find the course details below.**

 # Docker Course